RobertTalbert/modernalgebra/design-notes/350-w2021-launch-list.md

 # Items to be ready by Day 1

-- Syllabus
-- Calendar
-- Blackboard site shell
-- Campuswire
-- Startup bundles
-	- Onboarding
-	- Tools
-- Review assignments
-	- Proof basics: What is/is not a proof and basics of proof writing
-	- Proving conditional statements incl. proof by contradiction
-	- Proof by induction
-	- Set theory and logic
-	- Functions
-	- Matrices and complex numbers
 - First 3-4 workshops
 - First 3-4 reflections assignments
 - Problem sets 1-3 and more